Aconcagua Gear List

 - Others

-When climbing solo by hiring logistic services instead of an expedition, these items are not included.
+These items are not included when climbing solo by hiring logistic services instead of an expedition.
 We advise having the best quality equipment to have a successful Aconcagua expedition.
 We recommend Tents The North Face VE-25 or Mountain Hardware Trango 3 only.

 Ice climbing